Yashica Electro 35

 Using the Yashica Electro camera

 The Electro cameras were similar to each other throughout the line, with slight variations as it evolved.
 Naming convention hinted to a larger offering than what was available, using varying names to identical models.
 See the table that lists the camera models.
-The information below refers to the classic Electro cameras, the 35, G, GS /N and the GT /N
+The information below refers to the classic Electro cameras, the 35, G, GS /N, and the GT /N

-The Electro cameras are semi-automatic, aperture priority, with little manual options.
+The Electro cameras are semi-automatic, aperture priority, with few manual options.
 The primary attraction was the over / under indicator lights that appear in one form or another across the models’ lineup.
 While other cameras of that era have offered coupled or uncoupled light meters as well, using such cameras involved setting dials and matching needles to get a correct exposure.

 Here, all needed is to set the aperture dial to the desired F stop, and the camera does the rest.
 If exposure is out of the optimal range the camera would blink.
-The red light meant over exposure, and yellow meant under exposure, slow shutter.
+The red light meant over-exposure, and yellow meant under-exposure, slow shutter.
 Not to be undone, a battery check button a lit green light if the battery is alive.
 The battery check button also illuminates the frame counter, which is surprisingly bright for a light source made decades prior to the intense modern LED lights.
 Note that on later models the green light was dropped, where the frame counter light confirmed battery power.

 Further, if selecting the aperture value is too complex, the F values on the dial are complemented with ikons showing sun, clouds and indoor options.

 The finder window, large and bright, showed similar red/yellow indicator lights.
-Further, parallax crop lines shifted south/east as the focusing dial is trained to closer distance.
+Further, parallax crop lines shifted south/east as the focusing dial is trained to a closer distance.

 Mechanical self-timer is mounted on top of the lens assembly, at an easier reach compared to other cameras that used to hide it.
 The classic Electro lenses were fast and sharp at 1.7 / 45.

-The GS / GT lenses were marked ‘color’, for which there are several schools of thoughts.
+The GS / GT lenses were marked ‘color’, for which there are several schools of thought.
 One opinion holds that the ‘color’ definition was just a buzzword at the time, similar to everything ‘digital’ of today.
 Others hold that while the black and white films were forgiving, the three or four emulsion layers on colour film necessitated a better focusing lens, otherwise colours would appear smeared.
 I cannot judge.

 Setting the camera is simple.
 After loading the film, the user sets the ASA speed on a dial, mounted on the top cover.
 This dial operates two half masks, triangularly notched, moving against each other, over the meter cell.
 High ASA value corresponds to smaller opening and vice versa.
 Metered value, together with the aperture stop would generate the shutter speed.
-Shutter speeds are continues, with no fixed stops, from a few seconds to the max speed as per the camera model, see table.
-This is much like the continues CVT automatic transmission which does not use fixed-ratio gears.
+Shutter speeds are continuous, with no fixed stops, from a few seconds to the max speed as per the camera model, see table.
+This is much like the continuous CVT automatic transmission which does not use fixed-ratio gears.
 Additional settings are flash sync, /30, and B. If no battery the shutter defaults to /500, no matter what ASA speed or what aperture is selected.
 The meter masking applies to the early models with the meter mounted on the top.
-Will elaborate on the models where the meter lens is within the lens barrel. have two models on the way.
+I will elaborate on the models where the meter lens is within the lens barrel. have two models on the way.
 Between the holiday season, Covid and eBay shipping, it may take long before it will land here.
 The one size fits all manual from the Yashica Guy is a good reference to have.

 Batteries are a sour issue with the Electro line.
-The classic styles used 5.6 mercury battery, now discontinued.
+The classic styles used 5.6 mercury batteries, now discontinued.
 There are many solutions to that.
 Battery adapters using CR44 1.5V batteries are widely available and are easy to make.
-I used a 1/2″ PEX tube, $3 for 10’, and a 1/2″ wood dowel, $2 for 4’, total investment $5.
+I used a 1/2″ PEX tube, $3 for 10’, and a 1/2″ wood dowel, $2 for 4’, a total investment $5.
 Enough for a lifetime supply of adapters.
 Cut both to size, drive a brass screw through the dowel to close the circuit and it is done.
 Four CR44 batteries = 6v drop in as if they are made for that.
 Such batteries are dime a dozen and freely available.
-Another option is using a 4CR44 battery, which as it is named, four CR44 in a sleeve.
+Another option is using a 4CR44 battery, which as it is named, has four CR44 in a sleeve.
 This option is both too thin and too short, so taping the battery to make it thicker and using a spring to make up for the length will do.
 In a pinch, rolled aluminium foil could make up for the length.